deinstapel/cpupower/README.md

 - intel_pstate needs to be enabled in the kernel (should be the default in almost all Distros)
 - bash

+### Installing via Makefile

+In order to use the Makefile you need the following packages:

+ - make
+ - gettext

 ## Installation

 The easiest way to install this extension is by using the